-“We need.
+And on that same day every year, I would repeat these words when I returned to the house I suddenly viewed as kindling.
+I would strictly inform my mother of this “Need.
 To have.
 A. Fire.
 Safety.
 Plan!”
-I would strictly inform my mother, terrified by the thought of my house erupting in flames and not having a orderly set of instructions to follow.
+I was terrified by the thought of my house erupting in flames and not having an orderly set of instructions to follow.

-I was, and am, paranoid.
+I was paranoid.
 About everything.
-I remember being ten and not allowing anyone to eat in the car - for fear they would choke.
-I remember not jumping off the swings on the playground because I was worried I would fall to my unfortunate doom.
-I remember making people promise me they wouldn’t do this, wouldn’t do that.
-Kind-of jokingly, but also kind-of not.
+I remember being 10 and not allowing anyone to eat in the car for fear they would choke.
+I remember being overly cautious on the swings, never jumping off because I was scared of falling to my unfortunate doom.
+I made people promise me they wouldn’t do this, wouldn’t do that.
+Kind of jokingly, but also kind of not.

-“Please don’t hurt me,” your paranoia whispers, thinking if we know to swim to the side in a riptide and not run with scissors and never text and drive or do flips on a trampoline and never laugh while we eat or poke a 400 pound black bear, we can avoid pain, avoid danger.
+“Please don’t hurt me,” your paranoia whispers, worrying whether we know to swim parallel to the shore in a riptide and to not run with scissors and to never text and drive or do flips on a trampoline and to never laugh while we eat or poke a 400-pound black bear.
+We can avoid danger and pain, right?

-Is this just responsibility?
-Doing the safe and smart thing, and looking out for others, even if simply because you are pushed to do so by the fear of the “what if?”
-They never tell you responsibility comes with (or should come with?) fear.
+Isn’t this just being responsible?
+Doing the safe and smart thing and looking out for others, even when motivated by the simple fear of “what if?”
+They never tell you responsibility comes with fear.
 And in theory, the two shouldn’t be related.
-Doing the right, responsible thing should be possible without a motivation of the horrible things that might happen if you don’t.
-But in reality, it just makes logical sense that fear is the primary motivator in making responsible choices.
+Doing the right, rational thing should be possible without imagining the horrors that might happen if you don’t.
+But in reality, it just makes sense that fear is the primary motivator in making responsible choices.
 In making good choices.
 The right choices.
-Because if you’re not scared of the outcome, it doesn’t seem to matter which path you take to get there.